cvamsikrishna11/devops-fully-automated/README.md

         3)  - Click on Manage Jenkins --> Configure System
             - Go to section Slack
+            - Use new team subdomain & integration token credentials created in the above slack joining step
-            - Workspace: **devops-fully-automated**
+            - Workspace: **Replace with Team Subdomain value** (created above)
-            - Credentials: select the slack-token credentials (created above) from the drop-down
+            - Credentials: select the slack-token credentials (created above)
             - Click on Save

 ### SonarQube setup